Why Develop Data Products?

 Architecting Data Products to Sustain New Businesses

-1. Design modular code, databases, and APIs to reduce incremental costs to deliver a new service or feature.
+• Modularity – Build code, databases, and APIs in modular ways to reduce incremental costs for new features or services.

 Previous